TheFlyingCorpse/check_vdo_volume/README.md

 # check_vdo
-Checks the health of the specified VDO volume
+Checks the health of the specified VDO volume.
+Returns useful metrics to be graphed if need be.

 Tested on RedHat 8